Polynomial-time algorithm for Maximum Weight Independent Set on $P_6$-free graphs: Capturing by modifying

 \begin{lemma} One can compute in polynomial time a family $\Ff_X$ of polynomial size, such that the following holds.
-Let $G+F$ be an $I$-free $I$-clean minimal chordal completion with the maximum possible number of minimal separators that are elements of $\Ss$.
+Let $G+F$ be an $I$-clean minimal chordal completion with the maximum possible number of minimal separators that are elements of $\Ss$.
 Let $(T,\beta)$ be a clique tree of $G+F$ and let $E_\Ss \subseteq E(T)$ be those edges of $T$ whose adhesions (that are minimal separators of $G+F$ due to Lemma~\ref{lem:chordal-minsep-adh}) belong to $\Ss$.
-Then there exists $E'_\Ss \supseteq E_\Ss$ such that for every connected component $T'$ of $T-E_\Ss'$, the potential segment $\Gm(T')$ belongs to $\Ff_X$. \end{lemma} \begin{proof} Consider a connected component $T'$ of $T-E_\Ss$; our first goal is to show that $T'$ is quite simple since $\Ss$ is rich enough.
+Then there exists $E'_\Ss \supseteq E_\Ss$ such that for every connected component $T'$ of $T-E_\Ss'$, the potential segment $\Gm(T')$ \footnote{$\Gm(T')$ is a potential segement respected by $F$ due to Lemma~\ref{lem:ctree-segment}.} belongs to $\Ff_X$. \end{lemma} \begin{proof} Consider a connected component $T'$ of $T-E_\Ss$; our first goal is to show that $T'$ is quite simple since $\Ss$ is rich enough.
 First, note that the inclusion of all separators of components from $\Ff_2$ from Lemma~\ref{lem:one-in-three-see} imply that the maximum degree of a node in $T'$ is at most $2$, that is, $T'$ is an isolated vertex or a path.